pytorch/torchcodec/CONTRIBUTING.md

 ### Installing dependencies

+The instructions below assume you are using a conda environment, but the steps are easily adaptable to other kind of virtual environments.
 To build, run and test locally you will need the following dependencies:

 - A C++ compiler+linker.
 This is typically available on a baseline Linux installation already.